from-nibly/blue-river-interview/slides.md

 ## Linux Desktop

-- Asked IT if I could install Linux on my windows machine
+- Asked IT if I could install Linux on my Windows machine
 - Used Linux for 2 years
 - Ended up getting Linux approved as a desktop OS
 - Many devs switched to Linux after that